This post may contain affiliate links. Please see my disclosure policy for details.

 How to visit Rickford Chapel in Somerset

-The only problem comes with the entrance being on an extremely sharp turn near a blind bend to get into the hamlet and it isn’t well signposted at all.
+The only problem comes with the entrance being on an extremely sharp turn near a blind bend to get into the hamlet.
+It isn’t well signposted at all.

 It’s a National Speed Limit road and so you should have a SatNav or Google Maps on your phone to warn you when you’re going to turn off.